Skip to main content

 How do you treat DRESS syndrome?

 First, it’s crucial to stop the triggering medication.
 This can pose a challenge if the person takes multiple medications.
-Be sure to give your healthcare provider a complete list of all medications — including over-the-counter and herbal products.
+Be sure to give your healthcare team a list of all your medications, including over-the-counter and herbal products.

-Oral or intravenous (IV) corticosteroids — such as prednisone or methylprednisolone — are often given to calm down the immune system’s reaction and prevent organ damage.
-Typically, oral steroid doses are slowly decreased over a period of 6 to 8 weeks after the initial treatment is complete.
-Corticosteroid creams can help control rash symptoms.
+Oral or IV corticosteroids (steroids) — such as prednisone or methylprednisolone — help calm down the immune system’s reaction and prevent further organ damage.
+Typically, oral steroid doses are slowly decreased (tapered) over weeks or months after the initial treatment is complete.
+Steroid creams can help manage rash symptoms, such as itching.

 Antiviral medications may be useful in some cases — such as when DRESS syndrome is thought to be linked to virus reactivation.
-Ganciclovir (Cytovene) is the antiviral medication that’s been most studied for treating DRESS syndrome.
+Ganciclovir is one example of an antiviral medication that’s been used to treat DRESS syndrome linked to viral reactivation.

 What is the outlook for someone with DRESS syndrome?

-As previously mentioned, approximately 10% of people with DRESS syndrome don’t survive.
-But, with prompt diagnosis and removal of the triggering medication, most people will recover completely.
+DRESS syndrome can be life-threatening.
+But with prompt diagnosis and removal of the triggering medication, most people will recover completely.

-Rapidly raising the dose when first starting certain medications may also be linked to DRESS syndrome.
-The anti-seizure medications lamotrigine and carbamazepine have boxed warnings (the FDA’s strictest medication warning), which state that this condition has been reported in people who started with higher doses than what’s recommended.
+• Raising medication doses too fast: Rapidly raising the dose when first starting certain medications may also be linked to DRESS syndrome.
+For example, the anti-seizure medication lamotrigine has a boxed warning (the FDA’s strictest medication warning) stating that this condition has been reported in people who started with higher doses than what’s recommended.

-Two of the viruses associated with DRESS syndrome — HHV-6 and -7 — are common infections that usually become inactive after the initial infection resolves.
-However, people with DRESS syndrome who test positive for reactivation of these viruses tend to have longer hospital stays and worse outcomes.
+• Virus reactivation: There may be connection with certain viral infections and more severe DRESS syndrome symptoms.
+People with DRESS syndrome who test positive for reactivation of certain viruses tend to have longer hospital stays and worse outcomes.

 What can you do to lower your chances of getting DRESS syndrome?

-If anyone in your family has experienced DRESS syndrome, speak with your healthcare provider.
-As discussed above, there are some genetic markers that may raise your chance of developing a reaction to certain medications.
-Your healthcare provider may be able to screen you for these genetic markers and advise you if you should be cautious with certain medications.
+If anyone in your family has experienced DRESS syndrome, tell your healthcare team.
+Some genetic markers may raise your chance of developing a reaction to certain medications.
+Your prescriber may be able to screen you for these genetic markers and advise you if you should be cautious with certain medications.

-If you’re prescribed a medication where the dose is raised slowly in the beginning, this is most likely done to lower your risk of complications, quite possibly for DRESS syndrome.
-Be sure to follow your healthcare provider’s instructions carefully, and always double check with them if you are unsure of your dose.
+If you’re prescribed a medication in which the dose is raised slowly in the beginning, this is most likely done to lower your risk of complications, quite possibly for DRESS syndrome.
+Be sure to follow your healthcare team’s instructions carefully, and always double check with them if you’re unsure of your dose.

 The bottom line

-DRESS syndrome is a rare medication-related reaction characterized by a fever, rash, and affects one or more internal organs.
+Drug reaction with eosinophilia and systemic symptoms (DRESS) syndrome is a rare medication-related reaction.
+DRESS syndrome symptoms include fever, rash, and damage to one or more internal organs.
 Treatment involves stopping the triggering medication, hospitalization with supportive care for the organs affected, and corticosteroid medications.
-The majority of people who develop DRESS syndrome will fully recover, but some may experience long-term problems, including autoimmune diseases or permanent organ damage.
+The majority of people who develop DRESS syndrome will fully recover.
+But some may experience long-term problems, including autoimmune diseases or permanent organ damage.
 If you believe you could be experiencing DRESS syndrome, seek medical attention right away.

 why trust our exports reliability shield